GakuruAlex/phase-4-debugging-network-requests-lab/README.md

 developing your own process.

 ## Your Notes Here

-- Add a new toy when the toy form is submitted
+- Add a new toy when the toy form is submitted tried to create new toy in postman got Completed 500 Internal Server Error

-  - How I debugged:
+- How I debugged: checked server logs got NameError (uninitialized constant ToysController::Toys): changed Toys to Toy in ToysController

-- Update the number of likes for a toy
+-Update the number of likes for a toy

-  - How I debugged:
+   How I debugged:run PATCH /toys/1 in postman
+  -got no content in response
+  -added render json to update action

-- Donate a toy to Goodwill (and delete it from our database)
+-Donate a toy to Goodwill (and delete it from our database) -Tried deleting a toy using postman
+   -got an error

-  - How I debugged:
+-How I debugged:
+  checked server logs
+  got No route matches [DELETE]
+  added destroy toys resources